Maclura pomifera: Flowers and fruit

 As a dioecious plant, the inconspicuous pistillate (female) and staminate (male) flowers are found on different trees.
 Staminate flowers are pale green, small, and arranged in racemes borne on long, slender, drooping peduncles developed from the axils of crowded leaves on the spur-like branchlets of the previous year.
 They feature a hairy, four-lobed calyx; the four stamens are inserted opposite the lobes of calyx, on the margin of a thin disk.
-Pistillate flowers are borne in a dense spherical many-flowered head which appears on a short stout peduncle from the axils of the current year's growth.
-Each flower has a hairy four-lobed calyx with thick, concave lobes that invest the ovary and enclose the fruit.
+Pistillate flowers are borne in a dense, spherical, many-flowered head, which appears on a short, stout peduncle from the axils of the current year's growth.
+Each flower has a hairy, four-lobed calyx with thick, concave lobes that invest the ovary and enclose the fruit.
 Ovaries are superior, ovate, compressed, green, and crowned by a long slender style covered with white stigmatic hairs.
 The ovule is solitary.

 The mature multiple fruit's size and general appearance resembles a large, yellow-green orange (the fruit), about 4 to 5 in in diameter, with a roughened and tuberculated surface.
 The compound (or multiple) fruit is a syncarp of numerous small drupes, in which the carpels (ovaries) have grown together; thus, it is classified a multiple-accessory fruit.
-Each small drupe is oblong, compressed and rounded; they contain a milky latex which oozes when the fruit is damaged or cut.
+Each small drupe is oblong, compressed, and rounded; it contains a milky latex that oozes when the fruit is damaged or cut.
 The seeds are oblong.
-Although the flowering is dioecious, the pistillate tree when isolated will still bear large oranges, perfect to the sight but lacking the seeds.
-The fruit has a cucumber-like flavor.
+Although the flowering is dioecious, the pistillate tree when isolated will still bear large oranges, visually perfect, but lacking the seeds.
+The fruit has a slightly cucumber-like flavor.